JueK3y-Prv/Project-TypeError/README.md

+## This project is closed and remains online for archival purposes.

 # Project LVM | A website for the sale of shoes (online store)

 ###### _This is a closed project, which is created by the order of a client.
 The German copyright regulations apply._